akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The young Norman knight, Sir Guy sneered at her as he lounged unseen by the doorway.
 He was the same one who had persistently tried to court her until some months earlier.

 The final straw had been when Beatrice and her father had travelled up to the Midsummer Feast of St John (held at Laxton parish church, across the valley).
-While the elders shared ale by the bonfires, Sir Guy had again cornered her, boasting of his lineage and the “civilising” hand his family had brought to the inferior Midlands.
+While the elders shared ale by the bonfires, Sir Guy had again cornered her, boasting of his lineage and the ‘civilising’ hand his family had brought to the inferior Midlands.

 Insulted, Beatrice had politely begged to be excused, then to go and find her father.

-He had called after her then: “A Saxon maid with a fading father and no brother to defend the holding should be more accommodating to a Norman blade.
-Else, your lands *escheat* to the King and your hall is burned for charcoal!”
+He had called after her then: ‘A Saxon maid with a fading father and no brother to defend the holding should be more accommodating to a Norman blade.
+Else, your lands *escheat* to the King and your hall is burned for charcoal!‘

 She had told him coldly that she preferred men who worked for their supper, not some fine *popinjay* who lived off the sweat of others.